sandlip/learn-stacks-clarity/docs/module-3/security-of-contracts.md

 - Use `asserts!` to enforce bounds.

 #### 3. Unchecked Conditions
-Failing to validate caller identity or input values can lead to unauthorized access or broken logic.
+Failing to validate caller identity or input values can lead to unauthorised access or broken logic.

 **Example:**
 ```Clojure